DiscourseGraphs/schemas/README.md

 ## Design Philosophy

+**Two-level enforcement** - Validate at storage, enforce at usage

-**Simple over complex** - One rule (CC needs sourceLink + creator) instead of elaborate schemes
+**Simple over complex** - CC needs sourceLink + creator (that's it)

-**Enforce at retrieval** - Check once when serving data, not at every operation
+**Attribution travels with content** - Not just validated, but bundled in every use

+**Enforce at point of use** - References, rendering, exports all check attribution

-**Machine-enforceable** - Computers validate, humans don't track attribution manually
+**Machine-enforceable** - Computers validate and bundle, humans don't track manually

-**Fail closed** - Missing attribution blocks retrieval rather than serving incomplete data
+**Fail closed** - Missing attribution blocks operations rather than serving incomplete data

 **Composable** - Nodes are modular units that maintain attribution when combined